Appracatappra/SwiftletRadioButtonPicker/README.md

 ## Using SwiftletRadioButtonPicker

 The `SwiftletRadioButtonPicker` works best when presenting a very limited number of options to the user.
-For example: selecting Male or Female.
-Generally this should be used for six or less options.
-For more options, you'll be better suited using one of the standard, built-in SwiftUI Picker views.
+For example: selecting **Male** or **Female**.

+Generally this Picker should only be used for six or less options on platforms like iOS.
+When the user need to select from a greater number of options, you'll be better suited using one of the standard, built-in SwiftUI Picker views.

 ### Example